It is only human nature to want to cover up blunders

 Despite its importance, it must be clear enough that depending solely on systems has its limitations since applying rigid rules to everything is not a practical approach.

-Is it possible then to design a system that takes into full account human nature that wants to cover up inconvenient truths?
+Then how can we design a system that takes into full account human nature that wants to cover up inconvenient truths?
 Is it possible to operate it appropriately in line with the objectives it is designed to address?

 These are not easy tasks, but I believe that the professional spirit and pride of government employees, as well as our civility, make them accomplishable.